 - A Certificate of Service may be awarded to CSME members in recognition of outstanding service to the Society in a particular capacity.

 - The Jules Stachiewicz Medal was established in 1978 to honour the late Jules Stachiewicz who was for many years Professor of Mechanical Engineering at McGill University.
 It may be awarded alternately by the Canadian Society for Chemical Engineering (CSCE) and CSME for outstanding contributions to heat transfer in Canada.
 This award will be presented next by CSME in 2021.

 - A letter from the Nominator on institutional letterhead (max.
-2 pages) which provides a detailed appraisal of the nominee's achievements in the specific field of the award and explains why he/she is deserving of the award.
-The nomination letter should clearly state what the candidate has accomplished that is relevant and innovative, and its impact on the field.
-The letter should only be as technical as is necessary to make the case and should avoid jargon, unexplained acronyms, etc. Specific indications of national and international impact, recognition and reputation will be helpful.
-The letter must also indicate clearly the nominator's relationship, if any, to the nominee, the nature of his/her personal knowledge of the nominee's research, and any collaboration that they may have had.
+2 pages, 12 font) which provides a detailed appraisal of the nominee's achievements and explains why he/she is deserving of the award.
+The nomination letter should clearly state what the candidate has accomplished that is relevant and innovative with respect to the scope of the award, and its impact.
+The letter should only be as technical as is necessary to make the case and should avoid jargon, unexplained acronyms, etc. Specific indications of national and international impact, recognition, and reputation as appropriate for each award will be helpful.
+The letter must also clearly indicate the nominator's relationship, if any, to the nominee, the nature of his/her personal knowledge of the nominee's research, and any collaboration that they may have had.

-- A letter of support for the nomination on institutional letterhead from an individual who is in the technical field of the award being considered and who is at arm’s length from the nominator.
-The letter must state any relationship he/she may have with the nominee and the nominator, as well as verify that he/she has personal knowledge of the nominee's research, has read the nomination letter and agrees completely with its contents.
+- Two letters of support for the nomination on institutional letterhead from individuals who are in the relevant technical field and who are at arm’s length from the nominator.
+Each letter must state any relationship the Supporter may have with the nominee and the nominator, as well as verify that he/she has personal knowledge of the nominee's research, has read the nomination letter and agrees completely with its contents.